actionbrk/abeille/README.md

 1. Clone project
 2. Install bun from [Bun website](https://bun.sh/)
-3. Copy and rename `.env.template` to `.env.local` and complete variables (cf. Environnement variables configuration)
+3. Copy and rename `.env.template` to `.env.local` and complete variables (see Environment variables configuration)
 4. Run `bun install` to install dependencies
 5. Run `bun dev` to start your bot